Ranked! The 10 worst sides ever to appear at a World Cup

 5. Bolivia (1950)

-When the South Americans qualified for the first post-war World Cup in Brazil, they hoped to fare rather better than their predecessors had in the inaugural 1930 tournament, when they were clobbered 4-0 by both Brazil and Yugoslavia in the group stage.
+When the South Americans qualified for the first post-war World Cup in Brazil, they hoped to fare rather better than their predecessors had in the inaugural 1930 tournament, when they were dispatched of 4-0 by both Brazil and Yugoslavia in the group stage.

 Yet 20 years later in Belo Horizonte, Los Altiplanicos outdid themselves by shipping eight goals against tournament winners Uruguay – and because Pool Four only contained those two sides, Bolivia’s World Cup was abruptly ended after a single, dismal match.
 Perhaps that was no bad thing.